sleinen/private5g/radio.rst

-utilization: Wi-Fi assumes a lightly loaded network (and hence optimistically transmits when the wireless link is idle and backs off if contention is detected), while 5G assumes (and strives for) high utilization (and hence explicitly assign different users to different “shares” of the available radio spectrum).
+utilization: Wi-Fi assumes a lightly loaded network (and hence optimistically transmits when the wireless link is idle and backs off if contention is detected), while 5G assumes (and strives for) high utilization (and hence explicitly assigns different users to different “shares” of the available radio spectrum).

 The fact that 5G controls spectrum allocation carefully is central to